L is for love.

 Still need a little help?

-You can always buy a handmade card from my range here or you can browse a few Valentine’s Day gift ideas from my online shop.
+You can always buy a unique card from my range here or you can browse a few Valentine’s Day gift ideas from my online shop.

 Have a happy Valentine’s Day. x